Rectus/openxr-steamvr-passthrough/readme.md

 ### Building from source ###
 The following are required:
 - Visual Studio 2022
-- The MSVC build tools, and the Windows 10 SDK (installed via the Viual Studio Installer as "Desktop developmnet with C++").
+- The MSVC build tools, and the Windows 10 SDK (installed via the Visual Studio Installer as "Desktop development with C++").
 - Python 3 interpreter (installed via the Visual Studio Installer or externally available in your PATH).
 - [OpenXR SDK Source](https://github.com/KhronosGroup/OpenXR-SDK-Source) (Included as Git submodule)
 - [OpenXR SDK](https://github.com/KhronosGroup/OpenXR-SDK) (Included as Git submodule)